juliusross1/Accessible-LaTeX-Thesis-Template/README.md

 There is not support to differentiate between \mathscr and \mathcal.
 This is being worked on [https://github.com/brucemiller/LaTeXML/pull/2244](https://github.com/brucemiller/LaTeXML/pull/2244).
 I recommend that you only use one of these throughout.

 In more detail: \mathcal{A} is considered a variant of \mathscr{A} with a different visual appearance but the same *meaning*.
 I particular you should avoid using these in a way that the difference changes the meaning.
-So, for example, you have are writing something like \mathcal{A} = \mathscr{A} + 1 then you have done something wrong and should pick different notation!
+So, for example, you end up writing something like \mathcal{A} = \mathscr{A} + 1 then you have done something wrong and should pick different notation!

 ### Author field in epub